AndrewHub/ExData_Plotting1/P1_Code/readme.md

 For peer reviewers' convenience.
 ========================================================

+_This file is created with RMarkdown and by Yuantao Wang._

 ### A NOTE for peer reviewers:
 #### Please make sure the household_power_consumption.txt is currently located in the working directory

-_Created with RMarkdown and knitr library_

 ### __Fig1__